Survivor TV Show Injuries and Accidents

 James The Day After Leaving Heroes vs. Villains

 Kourtney Moon (Survivor: One World): Hippie chick, Kourtney Moon, was ready to have the adventure of a lifetime when she stood at the top of a long jump onto a rope slide.
-Contestants had been instructed to cross their hands over their chests when they jumped, but Kourtney didn’t and suffered a fractured wrist as a result and a first day exit from the game.
+Contestants had been instructed to cross their hands over their chests when they jumped, but Kourtney didn’t and suffered a fractured wrist as a result forcing her to exit from the game.

 Mike Borassi (Survivor: Samoa): Mike Borassi was 62-years-old when he played Survivor.
 He was doing alright when the teams came up to the “Schmergen Brawl” challenge.
 During the melee in the bottom pit, Borassi was hit so hard he spent a while wandering around the field in a state of confusion.
 After the game, Survivor Medical looked at him and found he had a very low blood pressure.
 The doctors were too concerned with Mike’s health and pulled him from the game.

 Schmergen Brawl was such a violent game that Survivor only played it in the back-to-back seasons of Survivor: Samoa and Survivor: Heroes vs. Villains.
 After that, it was retired.

 Stephanie LaGrossa (Survivor: Heroes vs. Villains): In the very first challenge of , perhaps the best season ever, Stephanie got caught in a challenge and had one of her arms dislocated from her socket.
 Instead of quitting, Stephanie had the medical staff help pop her arm back into place and continued on in the game.
 Heroes.
 Vs. Villains

 Missy Payne (Survivor: San Juan del Sur): Missy was doing well in the game when she participated in a challenge where she had to climb over a balancing net.
 Missy severely twisted her ankle and had trouble pushing through the challenge.